seandstewart/bardly/pending/roman/julius-caesar/uncut.md

 **OCTAVIUS**
 You may do your will;
-But he’s a tried and valiant soldier.
+But he's a tried and valiant soldier.

 **ANTONY**
 So is my horse, Octavius; and for that
 I do appoint him store of provender:
 It is a creature that I teach to fight,
 To wind, to stop, to run directly on,
-His corporal motion govern’d by my spirit.
+His corporal motion govern'd by my spirit.
 And, in some taste, is Lepidus but so;
-He must be taught and train’d and bid go forth;
+He must be taught and train'd and bid go forth;
 A barren-spirited fellow; one that feeds
 On abjects, orts and imitations,
 Which, out of use and staled by other men,
 Begin his fashion: do not talk of him,
 But as a property.
 And now, Octavius,
-Listen great things:–Brutus and Cassius
+Listen great things:--Brutus and Cassius
 Are levying powers: we must straight make head:
 Therefore let our alliance be combined,
-Our best friends made, our means stretch’d
+Our best friends made, our means stretch'd
 And let us presently go sit in council,
 How covert matters may be best disclosed,
 And open perils surest answered.

 **OCTAVIUS**
 Let us do so: for we are at the stake,
-And bay’d about with many enemies;
+And bay'd about with many enemies;
 And some that smile have in their hearts, I fear,
 Millions of mischiefs.

 *Exeunt*

 ### SCENE II.
 Camp near Sardis.
-Before BRUTUS’s tent.
+Before BRUTUS's tent.

 *Drum.
 Enter BRUTUS, LUCILIUS, LUCIUS, and Soldiers; TITINIUS and PINDARUS meeting them*